-3. Which leads, to the conclusion that “it is impossible to renew [such a person] again to repentance.” (verse 6)
+3. This leads, to the conclusion that “it is impossible to renew [such a person] again to repentance” (verse 6).

 We saw an illustration of this last week from Hebrews 12:16–17.
 There it speaks a similar kind of warning as here:

 [Let] there be no immoral or godless person like Esau, who sold his own birthright for a single meal.
 For you know that even afterwards, when he desired to inherit the blessing, he was rejected, for he found no place for repentance, though he sought for it with tears.